andyljones/megastep/docs/tutorials/minimal-env/index.rst

 =============================

 In this tutorial we're going to write the simplest possible environment.
-We're going to make something that has an agent moving around and getting depth measurements of the world around it.
+We're going to make something that has an agent moving around and getting visual observations of the world around it.
 We're going to be able to record animations of that agent's exploration, and we're going to generate a neural net that can control it.

-In later tutorials, we'll build off this base to build a an :ref:`exploration env <exploration-env>`, :ref:`deathmatch env <deathmatch-env>`, and a :ref:`collaborative env <collaborative-env>`.
+.. raw:: html

+    <video controls src="/_static/minimal.mp4" autoplay loop muted type="video/mp4" width=640></video>

+It might not look like much, but this is the basis off which we'll later build an :ref:`exploration env
+<exploration-env>` and an :ref:`deathmatch env <deathmatch-env>`.
+Getting this boring little environment working
+first will let us discuss a lot of the fundamentals of megastep without getting caught up in the details of a specific task.

 This is a very detailed tutorial.
-If you'd prefer to explore the libary on your own, see the :ref:`*Playing With Megastep* <playing>` page.
+If you'd prefer to explore the libary on your own, see the :ref:`Playing With Megastep <playing>` page.

-TODO: Animation of minimal env

 Setup
 *****